passcod/sled-node/README.md

-# rsdb-node
+# sled-node

-A modern lock-free atomic embedded database (bindings)
+A modern lock-free atomic embedded database (bindings for sled)